 Yes.
 The MiSeq reagent cartridge includes three empty reservoirs for custom primers.
 You have the option of using a custom primer for Read 1, the Index 1 Read, and Read 2.
-For more information, see Using Custom Primers on the MiSeq (part # 15041638).
+For more information, see the MiSeq System Custom Primers Guide (document # 15041638).

-MiSeq Reporter will generate the standard Resequencing reports.
-Consequently, you will need to zoom in on your enriched regions to obtain relevant data.
+MiSeq Reporter generates the standard Resequencing reports.
+Zoom in on your enriched regions to obtain relevant data.

 The TruSeq Custom Amplicon Kit uses a highly multiplexed assay to generate up to 384 amplicons across many samples with integrated barcodes for pooling prior to sequencing on a MiSeq.
 The Nextera XT DNA Sample Prep Kit can be used to prepare user-generated amplicons with standard PCR.

 Yes.
-You can run any library on the MiSeq provided your library has complementary adapters.
+You can run any library on the MiSeq System provided your library has complementary adapters.

-MiSeq Reporter, the secondary analysis software on the MiSeq, supports amplicon sequencing, targeted resequencing, small genome sequencing (de novo/resequencing), and small RNA applications.
-For complete information, see Sample Prep Applications for the MiSeq System.
+MiSeq Reporter, a secondary analysis software on the MiSeq, supports amplicon sequencing, targeted resequencing, small genome sequencing (de novo/resequencing), and small RNA applications.
+For more information, see Sample Prep Applications for the MiSeq System.

 Illumina recommends adding PhiX at 1% to all libraries as an internal control.
 For low-diversity libraries, the percentage of PhiX depends on the diversity of the library and requires optimization.
 Monotemplates may require at least 30% PhiX.
-If you are using RTA 1.17.28 (released with the MiSeq v2.2 updater) or later, low-diversity libraries requires a minimum of 5% PhiX spike-in.
+If you are using RTA 1.17.28 or later, low-diversity libraries requires a minimum of 5% PhiX spike-in.
 A PhiX control is not required for libraries prepared with the TruSeq Custom Amplicon Kit or the Nextera XT kit.

-The new HiSeq v4 reagent kits now support dual indexing workflows without requiring the purchase of additional SBS agents.
+The HiSeq v4 reagent kits support dual-indexing workflows without requiring the purchase of additional SBS agents.
 Sample prep for dual-indexed libraries requires that both indexes be present on the library.
 However, the second index does not need to be read during sequencing.
 A single-indexing workflow is supported on Illumina sequencing instruments, where only Index 1 is used.
 See the instrument user guide for more information about setting up an 8-base single-indexed sequencing run.

 The MiSeq System uses the MiSeq Reagent Kit, which includes specially designed and packaged reagents for cluster generation and sequencing.

-During the pre-run flow check, reagent is pulled from position 3 on the reagent cartridge, which is PR2.
+During the pre-run flow check, reagent is pulled from position 3 on the reagent cartridge.
+Position 3 contains PR2.

 Illumina offers a variety of kit sizes ranging from a 50-cycle kit to a 600-cycle kit.
 MiSeq Reagent Kit v3 is available in sizes of 150 cycles and 600 cycles.
 The MiSeq Reagent Kit v2 is available in sizes of 50 cycles, 300 cycles, and 500 cycles.
 For more information, see the MiSeq Reagent Kit support page.

-Cluster generation follows the same process that occurs on the cBot in preparation for runs on the HiSeq or Genome Analyzer, except on MiSeq all reagents for cluster generation, sequencing, and paired-end chemistry are loaded onto the instrument in a pre-filled reagent cartridge prior to starting the run.
-When the run is started, the MiSeq performs cluster generation followed by sequencing and paired end chemistry (if applicable).
+All reagents for cluster generation, sequencing, and paired-end chemistry are loaded onto the instrument in a pre-filled reagent cartridge prior to starting the run.
+When the run is started, the MiSeq System performs cluster generation followed by sequencing and paired-end chemistry (if applicable).

-No. The MiSeq uses a flow cell that is specifically designed for the MiSeq.
+No. The MiSeq flow cell is specifically designed for the MiSeq System.

 Three reservoirs on the MiSeq reagent cartridge are available for user-supplied custom primers.
-For more information, see Using Custom Primers on the MiSeq (part # 15041638).
+For more information, see MiSeq Custom Primers Guide (part # 15041638).

 No. MiSeq kits use an all-inclusive reagent cartridge system that is specifically designed to deliver the reagents necessary for cluster generation, sequencing, and paired-end chemistry.

-No, a primer rehyb is not possible on the MiSeq.
+No, a primer rehyb is not possible on the MiSeq System.

-MiSeq v3 kits are kitted for 150 cycles and 600 cycles.
+MiSeq Reagent Kits v3 are kitted for 150 cycles and 600 cycles.

 No. The flow cells are identical.
-However, the upgrade to MCS v2.3 enables imagine of the flow cell in 19 tiles per surface.
+However, the MiSeq Control Software (MCS) upgrade to v2.3 enables imaging of the flow cell in 19 tiles per surface.
 MCS v2.3 is required software for the MiSeq Reagent Kit v3.

 Using reagents provided in the MiSeq Reagent Kit v3 requires the recipes and RFID recognition settings in MiSeq Control Software (MCS) v2.3.
 To download a copy of MCS v2.0, see the MiSeq System downloads page.